-Gamedev.js Jam celebrates HTML5 games - build a Web game within 13 days of the jam on a given theme, it runs between April 13th, 5 PM CET and April 26th, 5 PM CET 2021.
+Gamedev.js Jam celebrates Web games - build an HTML5 game within 13 days of the jam on a given theme, it runs between April 13th, 5 PM CET and April 26th, 5 PM CET 2021.
 Also, there are prizes!

 Theme for this year's jam is: Mirror.
 Remember that your entry will be judged based on how well you implement the theme, but you can interpret it however you like.

 Join us no matter your skill level - this game jam is a perfect opportunity to create your very first game, or build a prototype for your next commercial hit.
 Almost two weeks of development time should be more than enough!